- Last Update: October 17, 2024

 The end of the Noughties wasn’t all that long ago, but it sure feels that way.
 In the same year of the Haiti earthquake disaster, the Chilean miners, the Wikileaks scandal and the first African world cup, a decade of successful recycling initiatives bore fruition and the recycling reviews were all positive and deserve plaudit.

 It’s now 2014 and we still haven’t named this decade, since a clear name is not forthcoming.
 Suggestions include tens, tennies, tenties and teenies but I’ve come across a much more optimistic answer.
+The one-ders.
+This is in hope that this decade with provide numerous breakthroughs in all fields of science, politics and the environment.

 It is hoped that recycling rates will only continue to increase, and we work hard towards the zero waste target of 2020.